 An open bite is characterized by upper and lower front teeth that do not overlap.
 This common orthodontic issue often causes problems with proper chewing and may also contribute to other unwanted habits like tongue thrusting.
 An open bite can also lead to serious developmental problems, inhibiting proper speech (many people with an open bite develop a lisp), eating and oral health in both children and adults.

 To discover how Dr. Igel and Dr. Chartrandand his orthodontic team can treat these and other orthodontic problems, contact Igel Orthodontics today at (402) 330-1152 for a free consultation!
-Our orthodontist and team look forward to serving you.
+Our orthodontists and team look forward to serving you.